09:30 – 10:00 | Registration & Networking Coffee

 11:30 - 12:40 | Accelerating AI Integration: Real-World Adoption Stories from Industry

-In this dynamic session, four companies — two global multinationals and two leading Irish SMEs — share how they are integrating AI into core manufacturing operations.
-From predictive maintenance and automated quality inspection to workflow optimisation and strategic scaling, each speaker will share lessons learned on accelerating adoption and creating tangible business value.
+In this dynamic session, four company use cases will be shared – giving real world examples of how they are integrating AI into core manufacturing operations.
+From predictive maintenance and automated quality inspection to workflow optimisation and strategic scaling.
+Each speaker will share lessons learned on accelerating adoption and creating tangible business value.
 The presentations will be followed by a moderated panel discussion exploring common challenges, investment drivers, and the cultural shift required to build AI-ready teams.

 Panel discussion: